• Skip to content

 Parent education, training, support and involvement

-If your child is taking selective serotonin reuptake inhibitors (SSRIs), you need to ensure your child takes the medicine.
-You also need to monitor the effects, including any rare but serious side effects.
+If your child is prescribed selective serotonin reuptake inhibitors (SSRIs), you need to ensure your child takes the medicine.
+You also need to monitor the medicine’s effects, including any rare but serious side effects.
+If you feel that the medicine isn’t helping or is causing unwanted side effects, speak to your GP.

 Cost considerations